Mark-R-5388/Mark-R-5388/README.md

 - I am interested in front end web development but I also enjoy fitness and drawing
 - Currently, I am learning React JS and anything related such as Next JS
 - I am looking to collaborate on anything but I am most interested in any website development
-- You can reach me at my website https://www.markwebdev.net or head over to my twitter @mark_web_dev
+- You can reach me at my website https://www.markwebdev.net
 - Looking forward to collaborate with you!
 - Have a great and positive day!